F3dai/f3dai.github.io/_posts/2020-05-25-Brute-Forcing-DVWA.md

 ![raw](https://imgur.com/uakdQ5A.png)

-A close look reveals this is simple the wrong username and password.
+A close look reveals this is simply the wrong username and password.
 We can see the failed message:

 <pre>Username and/or password incorrect</pre>